ppy/osu-wiki/wiki/Contests/osu!trivium_Quiz/2020/en.md

 # osu!trivium Quiz 2020

-The **osu!trivium Quiz 2020** was a free-for-all osu! trivia quiz contest hosted by ::{ flag=GB }:: [mangomizer](https://osu.ppy.sh/users/1893718).
+The **osu!trivium Quiz 2020** was a free-for-all osu! trivia quiz contest hosted by ::{ flag=GB }:: ::mangomizer::{ user-id=1893718 }.
 It was the first osu!trivium Quiz, the world's hardest quiz on osu!.

 Teams of up to 4 people competed against each other in answering questions about the game's lore, obscure facts, and various quirky happenings in the community throughout the years.